Divers Supply Logo

 The octopus regulator is required for all divers.
 It is an emergency air supply for your dive partner, as their octopus is for you.
 Most octopus regulators are adequate, as they are all dependable.
 We recommend that you use an octopus holder to position the octopus for quick access and to keep it from dragging the bottom, which could damage it.

 Spare Air or Pony Bottle: Although not required, consider the Spare Air or Pony Bottle as a backup air system.
-Both of these unique systems provide you with a backup air source, giving you the capability of self rescue in the event of a regulator malfunction or out of air emergency.
+Both of these unique systems provide you with a backup air source, giving you the capability of self-rescue in the event of a regulator malfunction or out-of-air emergency.

 The Core Life Support System